 Along with all the excitement and the emotional highs and lows that come with it, predicting the results in a rather funny and peculiar way has become some sort of a World Cup tradition.
 From psychics, to astrologers, and even animals, almost anything goes when it comes to guessing who the ultimate winner shall be.

 For the past two world cups though, another player has entered the race of predictions.
-Neither linked to astrology, nor to the supernatural or the four/eight legged animal kingdom, this new player came from the insurance industry, and relied on math, probabilities and big data analytics, otherwise known as the tools of the trade.
+Neither linked to astrology, nor to the supernatural or the animal kingdom, this new player came from the insurance industry, and relied on math, probabilities and big data analytics, otherwise known as the tools of the trade.

 The newcomer was none other than Lloyd’s of London, the world’s specialist insurance and reinsurance market.
-Two days before the beginning of the championship, on June 12, the verdict came in a press release: France will win the 2018 FIFA World Cup
+Two days before the beginning of the 2018 championship, on June 12, the verdict came in a press release: France will win the 2018 FIFA World Cup

 Their prediction was the result of a scientific study undertaken in collaboration with the Centre for Economics and Business Research (Cebr)

-The idea being that the team with the highest insurable value, in this case, France (£1.4bn), shall be crowned world champions.
-The same exercise in 2014 predicted Germany’s victory.
+Cebr built an economic model based, among other things, on the wages and endorsement incomes of each player to predict the collective insurable value of each team; the idea being that the team with the highest insurable value, in this case, France (£1.4bn), shall be crowned world champions.
+The same exercise in 2014 correctly predicted Germany’s victory.

+Not necessarily.
 Funnily enough, rumor has it that Achilles the deaf cat was correct 70% of the time.

 And according to the CNN, the late Paul the Octopus had an overall success rate of 85%, while Nelly the Elephant’s sits at a staggering 90%, simply achieved by kicking the ball into a country’s net, identified by its flag.